Simon Commission: Protests and death of Lala Lajpat Rai

 The Simon Commission left England in January 1928.
 Almost immediately with Its arrival in Bombay on 3 February 1928, its members were confronted by throngs of protesters, although there were also some supporters among the crowds who saw it as the next step on the road to self-governance.
-A strike began and many people turned out to greet the Commission with black flags which was written 'Simon Go Back'.
+A strike began and many people turned out to greet the commission with black flags on which was written 'Simon Go Back'.
 Maghfoor Ahmad Ajazi led the demonstrations against Simon Commission in Patna.
 Similar protests occurred in every major Indian city that the seven British MPs visited.

 One protest against the Simon Commission became infamous.
-On 30 October 1928, the Commission arrived in Lahore where it was met by protesters waving black flags.
+On 30 October 1928, the Commission arrived at Lahore where it was met by protesters waving black flags.
 The protest was led by the Indian nationalist Lala Lajpat Rai, who had moved a resolution against the Commission in the Legislative Assembly of Punjab in February 1928.
 The protesters blocked the road in order to prevent the commission members from leaving the railway station.
-In order to make way for the Commission, the local police led by Superintendent James Scott began beating protesters.
+In order to make way for the commission, the local police led by Superintendent James Scott began beating protesters.
 Lala Lajpat Rai was critically injured and died on 17 November 1928 due to the head injuries he had sustained.

 Recommendations

-The Commission published its 2-volume report in May 1930.
+The Commission published its 2-volume report in June 1930.
 The commission proposed to abolish the diarchy, an extension to autonomy of provinces by establishing representative government in provinces.
 However it allowed the British governors of provinces to retain much of their emergency powers, hence in practice very little autonomy was to be given to the provinces.
 Most notably the commission's report did not mention dominion status at all.
 The commission also recommended to retain separate electorates as long as inter-communal tensions between Hindus and Muslims remained.

 Aftermath

-In September 1928, ahead of the Commission's release, Motilal Nehru presented his Nehru Report to counter its charges that Indians could not find a constitutional consensus among themselves.
+In September 1928, ahead of the commission's release, Motilal Nehru presented his Nehru Report to counter its charges that Indians could not find a constitutional consensus among themselves.
 This report advocated that India be given dominion status with complete internal self-government.

 Jinnah declared the report as "Hindu Document" and presented Fourteen Points of Jinnah in response to the Nehru Report.
 The Fourteen Points consisted of Muslim's minimum demands from the British Rule.